Kaardal88/Portfolio/README.md

 Welcome to my portfolio webpage.
 Here I want to showcase my projects, starting off with my three webpages that I have built as a student at Noroff.

+I am a Frontend Developer student at Noroff, and this is the result of year one.

+If you would like to have a look at my portfolio, click [here](https://kaardalportfolio.netlify.app/)!

 ## Screenshot
 ![image](https://github.com/user-attachments/assets/03e7a914-6910-4047-b113-c2db1ca630c1)